South Korea again smashes own record for world’s lowest fertility rate in 2022

 SEOUL – South Korea’s fertility rate, the world’s lowest for years, has fallen again, aggravating the challenges of ageing demographics for the economy.

-The number of babies expected per woman fell to 0.78 in 2022, according to data released by the statistics office on Wednesday.
+The number of babies expected per woman fell to 0.78 in 2022, according to data from the statistics office on Wednesday.
 At 0.81 in 2021, it was already the lowest among more than 260 nations tracked by the World Bank.

-The lack of babies carries long-term risks for the economy by reducing the size of the workforce that underpins its growth and vitality.
-Welfare spending for an ageing population also drains national coffers that could otherwise be utilised to promote businesses, research and other enterprises that are key to prosperity.
+The lack of babies carries long-term risks for the economy by reducing the size of the workforce that underpins its growth.
+Welfare spending for an ageing population also drains national coffers that could otherwise be used to promote businesses, research and other enterprises that are key to prosperity.

 A shrinking workforce is a major cause of South Korea’s declining potential growth rate.
 The working-age population peaked at 37.3 million in 2020 and is set to fall by almost half by 2070, according to Statistics Korea.